 - At risk of harming self and/or harming other

-The next step involves working through the three States of Being.
+The next step involves working through the three states of being.
 This takes time and it will require a strong commitment on your part.
-A recovery process is outlined for you along with activities and exercises in Breaking Through Betrayal: And Recovering The Peace Within 2nd Edition.*

 Publisher’s Note: Holli Kenley is an American Licensed Marriage and Family Therapist and the author of “ Daughters Betrayed By Their Mothers: Moving from Brokenness to Wholeness” and “Power Down & Parent Up!: Cyber Bullying, Screen Dependence & Raising Tech-Healthy Children”